Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 B- Brown, Black, Grey, Blue, where Blue is the color of the neutral.

-In both cases, if we use an earthing conductor, so its color will be yellow-green.
+In both cases, if we use an earthing conductor, its color will be yellow-green.

 Examples:

-• 1x4mm2 Cu/PVC, it’s a single-core cable with single insulation, and its type is PVC.
+• 1×4 mm² Cu/PVC: a single-core cable with single insulation, type PVC.

-• 1x4mm2 Cu/PVC/Nylon, it’s a single-core cable with single insulation (PVC), and above this insulation, there’s a nylon protection layer.
+• 1×4 mm² Cu/PVC/Nylon: a single-core cable with single insulation (PVC), with a nylon protection layer above it.

-• 1x4mm2 Cu/PVC/PVC, it’s a single-core cable with double insulation, one on the conductor and one as the outer sheath of the cable.
-The insulation type of both conductor and sheath is PVC.
+• 1×4 mm² Cu/PVC/PVC, it’s a single-core cable with double insulation: one on the conductor and one on the outer sheath.
+The insulation type for both the conductor and the sheath is PVC.

-But if the cable is a multi-core cable, so we must have outer insulation for each conductor, plus we will have outer sheath insulation.
+But if the cable is a multi-core cable, then we must have outer insulation for each conductor, plus we will have outer sheath insulation.

 The common types of low-voltage conductor insulation can be summarized as follows: